Key takeaways

 If Novo Nordisk approves the application, you can print, download, or email yourself an Ozempic savings card, which you’ll present to the pharmacist.
 Anyone who uses a mail-order pharmacy is eligible, too, although they’ll have to purchase the medication first and then apply for reimbursement by sending their proof of purchase and insurance plan information.

 This savings card will work at just about any local pharmacy.
-However, some insurance providers may require prior authorization from the healthcare provider before they issue coverage.
+However, some insurance providers may require prior authorization from your prescribing healthcare provider before they issue coverage.

 Other ways to get affordable Ozempic